Velocidex/velociraptor-docs/content/blog/html/2018/08/10/introducing_velociraptor/_index.md

     -   Server\_urls is a list of URLs the client will attempt to connect to.
 If a connection to one fails it will try the others repeatedly.
-It is wise to include several URLs here or at least a DNS name so the server may be easily t just use a single IP address here).
+It is wise to include several URLs here or at least a DNS name so the server may be easily to just use a single IP address here).
 This will usually be different from Frontend bind address in a proper deployment but for testing it may be the same.